Protect the timed-ticket day

 • Eiffel timing should be grouped with west-side plans when possible.

-Calibration: Keep ticket advice source-backed and avoid claiming availability windows beyond the checked source pages.
+Calibration: Keep ticket and reservation advice sourced and avoid claiming availability windows beyond the checked source pages.

 Late arrival or luggage pressure should simplify the first evening rather than flatten the whole trip.